 - Always leave a "finger's width" between dishes on the same shelf.
-This allows the heat to circulate freely around them. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - Sufficient heat rises out of the right-hand oven while cooking to warm plates in the left-hand oven. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.
+This allows the heat to circulate freely around them. - To help keep your oven clean, cover meat when roasting, with foil or use a roasting bag. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.

-4. Cooking Table
+5. Cooking table

-The oven control settings and cooking times given in the table below are intended to be used as a guide only.
+The oven control settings and cooking times given in the table below are intended to be used AS A GUIDE ONLY.
 Individual tastes may require the temperature to be altered to provide a preferred result.